potmat/homebridge-google-nest-sdm/README.md

 # Hardware Requirements

 The minimum hardware requirement is something like a Raspberry Pi 4.
-If you want multiple people viewing the streams at once then you'd probably need even more.
+If you want multiple people viewing the camera streams at once then you'll probably need even more power.

 I tried very hard to avoid having to transcode the video, which would allow the plugin to run on something like a pi-zero.
 Unfortunately this is simply not possible, the Apple Home App will not properly display the native stream.
 In most cases the frame rate will be off, or it will fail to show at all (the iPhone will not show any video higher than 1080p, the Nest Doorbell produces video at a higher resolution).